Vuader/tipam/README.rst

 of the existing prefix.

 You can add prefixes underneath prefixes (e.g. 192.0.2.128/25), as well as prefixes over prefixes (e.g. 192.0.0.0/16).
-This can be useful fo reserving ranges to tag and allocate from.
+This can be useful for reserving ranges to tag and allocate from.

 Reading